streamich/streamich/README.md

 > [!IMPORTANT]
-> If you are using any of my projects or like what I'm doing, please consider backing me
+> If you or __your company__ are using any of my projects or like what I'm doing, please consider backing me
 > up.
 I appreciate it! 🙏 Your support will help me allocate more time to the open source work.
 >
 > - __[Become a sponsor](https://github.com/sponsors/streamich)__